Virtual Writing Center FAQs

 As you are scheduling your VWC appointment in the pop up box, you will select the option to "Choose File" in order to upload your document(s) and then save your appointment.
-We prefer Microsoft Word Documents, but we accept PDFs as well.
-For Written Feedback, you must attach your draft.
-You may also attach the assignment prompt.
+We prefer Microsoft Word Documents, but we accept PDFs.
 If you need to attach a draft later, you may do so by returning to your appointment in the Virtual Writing Center schedule and uploading the file(s).
-You need to attach a draft for Written Feedback appointments.
-You must upload your draft by noon the day before your scheduled appointment to keep that appointment time.
+For written feedback appointments, you must upload your draft by noon the day before your scheduled appointment to keep that appointment time.

 We have a limited number of weekly virtual available appointments, so the limit is two per week during the academic year.
 The limit for our physical locations is three, so you may have two virtual and one face-to-face appointment per week.
 In the summer, you may have up to one virtual and one face-to-face appointment per week.

 If you can't find an appointment when you want one because they're all booked, you can use the Waiting List feature on our online scheduling system.
 The waiting list link is below the schedule for each day, on the right.
 If an appointment opens, you will receive an email or text message notifying you that there is an opening.
 Please note that the Waiting List is simply a notification system that lets you know when an appointment is available.
 It does not automatically make the appointment for you.
 You will need to log into the system or call the University Writing Center to make the appointment.
 Appointments are always filled on a first-come, first-served basis.